Editor’s Note: This post has been updated with new links and fresh content.

 As an ad creator, this means that your messages must match throughout the conversion process.

 Consistent copy and content in your app ad and on your download page will create a more seamless transition from one to the next, making the user more likely to convert.

 6. Expand Successful Campaigns

-Apple Search Ad campaigns are limited by country, but that doesn’t mean you can’t expand your reach if your ads are effective.
+Apple Search Ad campaigns are limited by country.
+That doesn’t mean, however, that you can’t expand your reach if your ads are effective.
 Search Ads Advanced makes it easy to clone your best performers and put them to work for you in other App Store locations.